petepm/Slundge/lyrics.md

 Continuum
 Didn't even talk to 'em
-Now just walking randomly
+Oscillate back and forth
-Past
+Seems randomly
-On a free path
+Math, not a free path
 Feel bad for acting kind of mean

 Bop bop up down bout the background slow